 When I sat down today to type this update on the computer in the “business center” of the hotel I’m staying at in Lompoc, it took me a long time to even begin writing.
 I don’t really know where to begin or what to say.
 I’ll tell you the things I started noticing.

 On the second week I started noticing the things on the side of the road.
 Miles of cups and paper bags, billions of cigarette butts and rubber from shredded tires – these are the things you see if you look for only a moment, but when you look at it for a hundred hours the patterns and outliers become apparent.
-The first thing I noticed was the doves.
+The first thing I noticed were the doves.
 The doves hide in the weeds huddled together and watch, only flying if directly interrupted or startled.
 I’ve been seeing doves everywhere, doves and crows; black and white, one always watching and one always talking – like two different people, one I admire and one I pity.
 One that I usually am, one I’d like to be.
 I’ve found that road revelations come like this: two pictures, side by side and then a realization.
 I say “I like how those doves watch.”
 It says “You sound like a crow.”

 The second thing I noticed were the butterflies.
 Monarch butterflies, huddled in the seam of the road and the side – they were dead, I don’t know why, but I saw them there and I noticed them in pattern, and then again, hummingbirds there and the little hopping birds that fascinated my mother.
 They all die easily and alone in the corner where the road meets the land beyond and I think “We take what is beautiful and we leave what is ugly” because all around their bodies – the hummingbird mouths and the orange and black eyes on the butterfly wings, is something somebody threw out the window when they were finished with it.